Kitware/cmd_queue/README.rst

 When running the ``rprint`` command will first display all of the submitted commands that will be distributed across multiple new tmux sessions.
+These are the commands will be executed.
+This is useful for spot checking that your bash command templating is correct before the queue is executed with ``run``.

 .. ..
 Screenshot of the rprint output